Regression Based Expected Shortfall Backtesting: Monte-Carlo Simulations

-(4) Throughout all five misspecifications, the simple CC backtest also exhibits good power properties, similar to our proposed backtests.
-However, our two ESR backtests exhibit much better size properties (see \Cref{tab:mc1_size,tab:mc2_size}) and in contrast to the simple CC test, they do not fail to reject the Historical Simulation forecasts in the first simulation study (see \Cref{fig:MC1_power_plots}).
+(3) Throughout all five misspecifications, the simple CC backtest also exhibits good power properties, similar to our proposed backtests.
+However, our three ESR backtests exhibit much better size properties (see \Cref{tab:mc1_size1} and \Cref{tab:mc2_size}) and in contrast to the simple CC test, they do not fail to reject the HS forecasts in the first simulation study (see \Cref{fig:MC1_power_plots}).

-Together with the results from the first simulation study, these findings show that our proposed ESR backtests are a powerful choice for backtesting ES forecasts.
+Together with the results from the first simulation study, these findings demonstrate that our proposed ESR backtests are a powerful choice for backtesting ES forecasts.
 They are reasonably sized and exhibit good power properties against a variety of misspecifications.
 Notably, in contrast to the existing backtests, there is no single type of misspecification where our ESR tests are unable to discriminate between forecasts of the true and the misspecified models.

-\subsection{Testing one-sided hypotheses}
+\subsection{Testing One-Sided Hypotheses}

-For the regulatory authorities, testing against a one-sided alternative might be more meaningful than the two-sided version we consider in the previous section.
-Holding more money than stipulated in the Basel accords is no concern for regulators as it is only important that banks keep enough monetary reserves to cover the risk from their market activities.
-As all backtests (with exception of the bivariate ESR test) allow for testing against one-sided alternatives, we assess their ability to reject the null hypothesis that the issued ES forecasts are smaller or equal to the true ES, i.e. that the associated market risk is not underestimated.
+For the regulatory authorities, testing against a one-sided alternative might be more meaningful than the two-sided versions of the tests we consider in the previous sections.
+Holding more money than stipulated bv the Basel Accords is no concern for regulators as it is only important that banks keep enough monetary reserves to cover the risks from their market activities.
+In the following, we assess the performance of the Intercept ESR backtest and the one-sided versions of the four competitor backtests in rejecting the null hypothesis that the issued ES forecasts are at least as conservative (not smaller in absolute value) as the true ES, i.e. that the associated market risk is not underestimated.